SiliconLabs/wisun-br-linux/README.md

 [5]: https://python-sdbus.readthedocs.io/
 [6]: https://www.npmjs.com/package/dbus-next

-# Generate Wi-SUN Public Key Infrastructure
+# Generating the Wi-SUN Public Key Infrastructure

 The certificate generation process is described in section 6.5.1 of the Wi-SUN specification.
 It uses the standard X.509 certificate format.
 Some fields and